erebe/personal-server/blog/content/blog/debug_rust_aplication_inside_container.md

 # <ins>Let's start</ins>

 So at some point in your life, `println()` or `error!()` will not be enough to save you.
-From some hazard in life, you accepted this job offering with some rust opportunities in it.
+From some hazard in life, you accepted this job offer with some rust opportunities in it.
-The rust part of the offering was not a lie, and you developed some applications that are running now in production.
+The rust part of the offer was not a lie, and you developed some applications that are running now in production.

 The cake is good until your program hang :x